datafold-dev/datafold/README.rst

 very welcome.
 Please go to the section "Contributing" below for further details.

 .. note::
-    The project is under active development in an early stage.
+    The project is under active development in an research driven environment.

     * Code quality varies ranging from "experimental/early stage" to "well-tested".
 In general, well tested classes are listed in the software documentation and are